 If you follow these principles as you move forward, you’ll have great success.

-So we’ve come to the end of the series.
+So we’ve come to the end of the e-course.
 Congratulations!
 If you followed the exercises, you should have a much better idea of your financial standing and a clear path to your debt-free life.
 Your work is far from over, however.
 In some ways, you’ve only just begun.

 Make sure you stay on track as you move forward.
 I suggest that you answer the following questions, The Diligent Dozen, today and then once a month until you’re out of debt.
 I have attached The Diligent Dozen as a worksheet, as well, so that you can print it out for future reference.
 Review it often to ensure that you’re diligent in your financial choices.